-Photographs at the Leaning Tower of Pisa
+1. Photographs at the Leaning Tower of Pisa

-Touring the Leaning Tower Of Pisa
+2. Touring the Leaning Tower Of Pisa

 The Leaning Tower of Pisa is a bell tower and was used to keep time.
 Going inside is an option and you can purchase tickets online.
 The tower has 251 steps and takes about 30 minutes to tour.

 If you purchase a ticket to go up in the tower you will also have a free pass to the Cathedral, which is still an active place of worship.
-The baptistery cost extra unless you are disabled or are accompanying a child under the age of 11.
+The baptistery costs extra unless you are disabled or are accompanying a child under the age of 11.

 Buy Souvenirs in Pisa

-Souvenirs are Cheaper in this area compared to Florence and Venice.
+Souvenirs are cheaper in this area compared to Florence and Venice.
 This is the spot to pick up some really inexpensive treasures!

-More Things to Do In Pisa
+More Things to Do In Pisa in One Day

-One worth mentioning is the walking along the River Arno and seeing the Santa Maria della Spina.
+One worth mentioning is walking along the River Arno and seeing the Santa Maria della Spina.
 It is a beautiful little church along the river.